thunderk/spacetac/README.md

 * **Human** - Management of a human team and resources
 * **Gravity** - Interaction with gravitational forces
 * **Time** - Manipulation of time

+Each equipment has minimal skill requirements to be used.
+For example, a weapon may require "materials >= 2" and "energy >= 3" to be equipped.
+A ship that does not meet these requirements will not be able to use the equipment.

+As for attributes, skill values are controlled by equipments, effects and level up.

+If an equipped item has a requirement of "time >= 2", that the ship has time skill of exactly 2, and that a temporary effect of "time -1" is active, the requirement is no longer fulfilled and the equipped item is then temporarily disabled (no more effects and cannot be used), until the "time -1" effect is lifted.

 ## Drones